thiagofigcosta/OS-X-ACPI-Battery-Driver/README.md

 ### Change Log:

+2015-09-30 v1.60

+- Add CurrentDischargeRateMax configuration key as a way to cap the discharge rate against bad data from ACPI _BST

+- Add ACPI method for overriding configuration data in Info.plist.
+See config_override.txt for more info

 2015-01-23 v1.55

 - Add 500ms delay before polling initial battery state (_STA) to account for battery devices at are not ready early in the boot process.
 This avoids dimming the display when booting on battery, as the system doesn't detect it as a battery present->battery removed transition.